MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-sharing-04.md

 # 4. Sharing object movements with multiple users

-In this tutorial, you will learn how to share the movements of objects so that all participants of a shared experience can collaborate and view each others' interactions.
+In this tutorial, you will learn how to share the movements of objects so that all participants of a shared experience can collaborate and view each other's interactions.

 ## Objectives

 * Configure your project to share the movements of objects
-* Learn how to build a basic multi-user collaborative application
+* Learn how to build a basic multi-user collaborative app

 ## Preparing the scene